-Nathan Johnson is used to working on famous faces.
+Nathan Johnson (@nathanwalnut) is used to working on famous faces.
 His work has been featured in Glamour, Elle, Harper’s Bazaar, and more.
-As the executive makeup artist for QC Makeup Academy, he ensures that everything we teach is in line with the latest and greatest within the beauty industry.
-This month, Nathan lets us on in how to become the best makeup artist you can be.
+As the executive makeup artist for QC Makeup Academy, he has taught thousands of budding artists and inspired them to become the best makeup artists they can be.

-As an artist, it is essential to constantly push and challenge yourself for growth and evolution.
-Continuous, consistent action is the only way to stay on top of the ever-changing world of makeup.
-No matter how talented you are, if you settle into old habits or rest on your laurels, your makeup artistry will eventually become stale and stuck in time.
-There are hundreds of things you can do every week, or even every day to ensure that you are relevant and ever-improving…here are just a few of my favorites.
+As an artist, you should constantly challenge yourself to grow and evolve.
+Continual action is the only way to stay on top of the ever-changing world of makeup.
+No matter how talented you are, if you rest on your laurels, your makeup artistry will eventually become stale and stuck in the past.
+There are many different things you can do every week to improve your artistry and stay relevant to current trends.
+Here are just a few of my favorites.

 1. Practice your craft